Mass Central Rail Trail: Belchertown Greenway

 The rail ROW heads roughly southeast through Belchertown.
 Most sections are unimproved, but cleared, and protected and used by pedestrians and snowmobiles.

 From Warren Wright Road in Belchertown to Lake Arcadia, the rail ROW is privately owned and has been largely obliterated by development, except a short segment in Holland Glen Conservation Area.
 From Lake Arcadia to past Federal Street, the ROW is owned by the Town for trail development.
 From Bay Road to State Street, the Town owned segment is under development for the MCRT with a grant and under MassDOT.
 From State Street at Piper Farm Conservation Area to Franklin Street/Route 181, the ROW or adjacent Piper Farm is owned by the Town for trail development.
+In 2026, a MassTrails Grant was awarded for design and permitting a segment from Austin Gaughan Memorial Field to Maple Street.

-There is a timber trestle bridge over Jabish Brook in this section midway between North Washington Street and Franklin Street/Route 181.
+There is a timber trestle bridge over Jabish Brook in the section midway between North Washington Street and Franklin Street/Route 181.
 A report by the Friends of the Belchertown Greenway was commissioned as a first step before rehabilitation of the bridge.
 In 2025, MassTrails awarded a grant for reconstruction of Jabish Brook bridge.
 From Route 181 to the Chickadee Trail, just before the Swift River and the Palmer Town line, the rail ROW is privately owned and not accessible to the public.

 Multiple segments of the ROW from Station Road in Amherst to after North Washington Street in Belchertown run parallel with the New England Central Railroad, an example of rails with trails.